My health hacks

 Once you’re awake, do those in this order:

-Sources: A mash-up of multiple videos from Huberman Labs, and also The Wim Hof Method.
+Sources: Huberman Labs, The Wim Hof Method.

 Hydration

-The basic normal drinking volume is half an ounce per pound of body weight (source).
+The basic drinking volume is half an ounce per pound of body weight (source).
 “Normal” means no physical activity, and comfortable temperature.
 For me, that’s 2.25 liters a day.

 After physical activity, drink 125% of the lost weight (source) minus what you drank.
 During physical activity, drink two gulps of water every 15 minutes.